AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Designs/Prototype_1_Plan.md

 1. Reactor (pipe)
 2. Tubing
 3. End caps for reactor
-4. Valve for single-direction flow
+4. Valve for single-direction flow: this is not necessary; the subteam will be using mesh to prevent outflow of sand from the reactor
-5. Flow accumulator
+5. Flow accumulator: this may not be necessary
 6. Bucket/vent
 7. Sand
 8. DO Meter (s)
 9. Water heater
-10. Method to fasten reactor to a vertically-adjustable metal arm
+10. Method to fasten reactor to a vertically-adjustable metal arm: the subteam will use metal clamps